The weird and wonderful of the Cambrian (Part 2): Amiskwia sagittiformis – the ribbon-like enigma of the Burgess Shale

 • a tail fin forming a rounded or pointed posterior paddle;

-• a soft, undivided trunk without obvious segmentation
+• a soft, undivided trunk without obvious segmentation; and

 • a largely featureless internal anatomy, due to soft-tissue preservation limitations.